-If there is another reality that our community is acutely aware of, it is that, alone, none of us will live the life with Christ that we most deeply desire.
+If there is another reality that we are acutely aware of, it is that, alone, none of us will live the life with Christ that we most deeply desire.
 Most likely and in most areas of life, left to our own devices we won't live the way we want to without intentionality and community.

-More personally, I find that Christian community is necessary if I am going to be transformed more and more into the image of Jesus.
+More personally, I find that some form of Christian community and the deeper journey with others is necessary if I am going to be transformed more and more into the image of Jesus.
 I can't follow Jesus the way I think Jesus wants me to follow him without the help of others.